How to Use This Tool

 ▼

 The most common reason is compatibility.
-Many desktop applications (older Photoshop versions, Microsoft Office, email clients), print workflows, and some web platforms don't support WebP.
-Converting to PNG ensures your images work everywhere.
+Many desktop applications, print workflows, older email clients, and some web platforms still do not support WebP.
+Converting to PNG ensures your image works everywhere.

 Does converting WebP to PNG improve quality?